Rio-TJ/osonsms/README.md

 To check your balance use following code ```SMSGateway::getBalance()``` which returns a decimal number, indicating your balance in Somoni.

-If you have any further questions or recommendations, feel free to send us an email at info@osonsms.com.
+If you have any further questions or recommendations, feel free to send us an email at info@rio.tj.

 ### Changelog